 The lower portion of the map shows the way in which paid ads and organic social media content can be integrated.
 Using these two tactics together will simultaneously allow your content to reach new people (paid) while cultivating existing relationships (organic).

 SEO and content marketing are elements that fall under the mid-range category of digital fruits.
 These strategies require comparatively larger resource investments to develop, plan and implement than the aforementioned low-hanging digital fruit.

-Unlike paid search, SEO is more complex and takes longer to achieve results.
+Unlike paid search, SEO is more complex and takes longer to deliver results.
 That being said, having a high organic ranking for industry terms is a huge advantage to have over your competitors.
-Taking SEO into consideration early is a smart choice as it takes time to build enough content, optimized webpages and referral links to have strong search rankings.
+Taking SEO into consideration early is a smart choice as it takes time to build enough content, optimized web pages and referral links to have strong search rankings.

 In terms of content marketing, it is more time consuming than creating simple social media content.
-Detailed pieces of content such as blog posts (articles), infographics and how-to-guides require a bit more research and time to prepare.
-While content of this nature takes time to create, its impact and value is significant.
+Detailed pieces of content such as blog posts or articles, infographics, videos, and how-to-guides require a bit more research and time to prepare.
+While the content of this nature takes time to create, its impact and value are significant.
 These elements help to establish your organization as an industry leader and get people in the habit of turning to it for information.

-Toward the top of the tree you have the digital fruit that take the most time and planning to leverage.
+Toward the top of the tree, you have the digital fruit that takes the most time and planning to leverage.
 Analytics is an element that can be included in every other digital marketing strategy.
 From the simple analytic points such as social media engagement to tracking paid search conversions, analytics lets you determine whether or not you are achieving your goals.

 Mobile components are also technical in nature and more difficult to implement.
 Apps, QR codes and local search as avenues for promoting your brand among mobile users.

 The digital marketing map visualizes the basic elements of digital marketing and the points at which they intersect.